 The Graduate Studies Office does the final check of dissertation formatting once content has been defended and any revisions have been made.
-All dissertations should be submitted electronically (in both Word and PDF format) to the Graduate Studies Office along with a Dissertation Submission Form.
+All dissertations should be submitted electronically (in PDF format) to the Graduate Studies Office along with a Dissertation Submission Form.
 Please note: the deadline to submit the final electronic copy accompanied by the Dissertation Submission Form is ten business days before the “Last Day to Complete All Requirements” date published on the Registrar’s Office site.

 To maintain the usability and appearance of your work, please review Best Practices for Producing High Quality PDF Files and Preparing Your Manuscript Guide.
 Electronic submission ensures the highest quality copy of your manuscript, with color images preserved.
 The most important consideration when submitting electronically is to be sure that fonts are embedded in the PDF submitted.
 Please Note: Adobe Acrobat Professional is available through the Showcase (As of Summer 2013, for $55).

 The Graduate Studies Office will do a final check for format and notify the student, graduate program director, and committee chair via university email account once approved.
 This final PDF digital copy will be the copy of record and will be submitted to Deep Blue, a digital repository that is part of the University of Michigan Library, by the Graduate Studies Office after the degree has been conferred.
 You will be asked to provide up to six bibliographic keywords that describe the content of your dissertation, including subject, concepts, theory, and methods.
 These will help others to find and retrieve your dissertation.